rage/programming-23/data/part-1/4-arithmetic-operations.md

 </sample-output>

-The program uses fours different variables, but two would easily suffice in this case:
+The program uses four different variables, but two would easily suffice in this case:

 ```python
 sum = 0